7ombie/textmode/README.md

 currently contain a cursor than it is effected by unconditionally (but always, consistently) blending every cell (even when `blend` is exactly `0` or `1`).

-Note: The main thread is notoriously unreliable when it comes to handling user input with low-latency.
-Nonetheless, the shader is logically simple and memory efficient, making it very fast.

 ### The Default Font